HasanaParker/HasanaParker/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a project for Break Through Tech w/ Brainstreet to train a model using NLP to make sure that certain African Languages don't die out
+- 🔭 I’m currently working on a project for Break Through Tech w/ Brainstreet to train a model using NLP to make sure that certain languages in Guyana don't die out
 - 🌱 I’m currently learning more about Computer Systems
 - 🤔 I’m looking for an internhip for summer 2025
 - 📫 How to reach me: hpaa2021@mymail.pomona.edu